 To avoid the application of the Single Heir Rule, you must write a will or dispose of your property prior to your death.

 121. What are some Estate Planning Options for my trust and restricted property?

 You should consider various estate planning options, such as the following:

 122. Where can I get more information about estate planning tools?

 If you would like to talk with someone about your options, including the importance of creating a will, making gifts, creating life estates, or selling your property, contact your local BIA Agency to make an appointment.
 If you want to write a will or have a will written for you, you should contact a lawyer or a legal aid society.

-Also, the Office of the Special Trustee for American Indians has set up a special toll-free telephone number for Indian trust beneficiaries to ask questions.
-To talk with the Trust Beneficiary Call Center, call 1-888-678-6836, ext.
-888.
+If you are interested in learning more about financial awareness, you can contact the Trust Beneficiary Call Center or your local Fiduciary Trust Officer (FTO).
+The Office of the Special Trustee for American Indians (OST) has set up a special toll-free telephone number for Indian trust beneficiaries to ask questions.
+To talk with the Trust Beneficiary Call Center, call 1-888-678-6836.

 Your BIA Agency may provide information regarding an explanation of testate and intestate provisions of AIPRA, and assist in the preparation and approval of conveyance documents where appropriate, for the transfer of trust assets during the lifetime of an individual landowner of IIM account holder.

 123. What rules apply to lands purchased by the Program that may contain archaeological resources and/or cultural items?